EQ Bank’s U.S. Dollar Account will change the landscape for foreign currency bank accounts in Canada for the better.

 Similar to the CAD-denominated Savings Plus Account, the EQ Bank US Dollar Account offers a high-interest rate.

-What this means is that you no longer get to just hold USD (and avoid FX conversions and markups), but you can also watch your money grow over time.
+This means that you no longer get to just hold USD (and avoid FX conversions and markups), but you can also watch your money grow over time.

 Below is a summary of what you can expect from this account: